-According to our assessment of students’ maturity and abilities, we may teach them to use axes, log splitters and chainsaws.
+- According to our assessment of students’ maturity and abilities, we may teach them to use axes, log splitters, saws and other tools.

-We comfort students who are upset, we hug, we’re tactile.
-We may play rambunctious roughhousing games like British Bulldog, Animal Ball or spotlight.
+- We comfort students who are upset, we hug, we’re tactile.
+We may play rambunctious roughhousing games like British Bulldog or Capture the Flag.

-During maintenance activities students may be up ladders, on roofs, changing light globes, using hammers, saws, mattocks, vacuum cleaners and electrical tools.
+- During maintenance activities students may be up ladders, changing light globes, using hammers, vacuum cleaners and electrical tools.

-We carefully assess children who want to come here, but previous academic success or failure is not a factor in that assessment.
+- We assess children who want to come here, but previous academic success or failure is not a factor in that assessment.
 Destructive and/or self-destructive behaviour is a factor.
-We’re pleased to see evidence of creative interests, selflessness and empathy in students who apply for places here.
+We’re very pleased to see evidence of creative interests, selflessness and empathy in students who apply for places.

-We are always happy to supply written reports on request, or to meet with parents and children to discuss progress.
+- We don’t provide written reports on students at the end of every term, semester or year.
+But we are always happy to supply such reports on request, or to meet with parents and children to discuss progress.

-We are very happy for parents to be involved in the life of the school, in all kinds of rich, exciting and rewarding ways.
-We work on an `invitation-acceptance’ or an `offer-acceptance’ basis.
-In other words, we may invite parents to contribute to the school in some way, and they may accept our invitation; equally they may offer to help us in some way and we may accept their invitation.
+- We are very happy for parents to be involved in the day-to-day life of the school, in all kinds of rich, exciting and rewarding ways.
 However we are not happy with parents who want to impose their own agendas on the school, and we don’t tolerate parents who attempt to bully the school, teachers, or other students.

 Please recognise that we will not suit everybody.
-If you are not comfortable with what you read here, we will not be the right school for you.
+If you are not comfortable with the items on this list, we will not be the right school for you.